NeuPhysics/neutrino/docs/matter.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This part is a very general discussion of the matter effect.[Parke1986]_
+This part is a very general discussion of the matter effect [Parke1986]_.

 To work in flavor basis, we use the subscript :math:`{}_{mf}` to denote the flavor basis representation with mass effect.
 The equation of motion in flavor basis can be written down as